Auckland Codecamp

 All in all I’m very impressed by what they’ve accomplished so far and I’ll definitely be looking at contributing to this project as soon as I have completed my last 2 projects for clients.

-Alex James will be joining Microsoft
+Alex James Will Be Joining Microsoft

 I always thought that if there was one guy in NZ that should be working there it’s Alex.